isoment/laravel-api-with-tdd/README.md

 Just a basic API built for learning about TDD and service classes.

-- Complete restful actions for a product API.
+- Some restful actions for a simple product API.
 - Test assertions for json structure, status and database.
 - Service class for business logic.